Problem

 Australia’s bulk water infrastructure is used for a variety of purposes, including drinking water, wastewater, farming, as well as industrial, environmental, recreational and cultural activities.
 Balancing these uses – and ensuring the health of streams, groundwater and ecosystems – is crucial for maintaining reliable access to water.

 Water availability for non-potable use, particularly in high value irrigation areas across southern Australia, is reducing and becoming increasingly variable.
 Southern Australia, which includes the Murray-Darling Basin, supports a large proportion of Australia’s high value irrigated agriculture.
-Future climate projections are for decreased rainfall across southern Australia with longer and more severe droughts.
+For example, in the Clare Valley region high quality wine grapes are irrigated by rainfall and terrestrial sources, supplemented by potable water sources.
+With future climate projections predicting decreased rainfall across southern Australia with longer and more severe droughts, the security of water sources for high value agriculture, such as in the Clare Valley, is increasingly at risk.

 In northern Australia, there are opportunities to increase the value of water supplied for irrigated agriculture, aquaculture, mining and industry and environmental, recreation and cultural water needs.